satanic/Soundcloud-Username-Checker/README.md

 # Soundcloud-Username-Checker
 Please keep in mind you can no longer claim ~2 char usernames on Soundcloud.

+# Virus scan:
 VirusTotal: https://www.virustotal.com/gui/file/ecee30373e880eec9b5efeda4b072dca7ab0dc0996bcf58f09381545d721d15f/detection

+- 2 false-positives because the program was coded in Python & converted to exe.
-2 false-positives.
-If you'd like to see source code contact me on Telegram: https://t.me/Olympian
+- If you'd like to see or use the source code contact me on Telegram: https://t.me/Olympian

 # How to use:
 1) Download here: https://github.com/satanic/Soundcloud-Username-Checker/archive/master.zip